AlexTuli/library/readme.md

 -------------------
 1) USERS:

-Registration.
+Look for books in library +++
-Show list of books in subscription.
+Show list of books in subscription. +

+Return old book.

 Request for new book.
-Return old book.

 See notification

+Registration.

 2) ADMINISTRATION: